gazebosim/docs/citadel/install.md

 Xcode from the Apple App Store, but installing the full app may take over an hour.

 This is the end of the MacOS-specific source installation instructions.
-Continue to the section "Building the colcon workspace" to complete the installation.
+Continue to the section "Building the Ignition Libraries" to complete the installation.

-## Building the colcon workspace
+## Building the Ignition Libraries

 Once the compiler and all the sources are in place it is time to compile them.
 Start the procedure by changing into the workspace and listing the packages